HiDeoo/dotfiles/README.md

 - `+x`: Script to quickly add execution permissions to a file.
 - `mit`: Script to generate an MIT license file.
 - `backup`: Script using [Borg](https://borgbackup.readthedocs.io/) to create deduplicating backups every night.
-- `gpg_wrap`: Script used in `.gitconfig` to properly invoke GnuPG/MacGPG2 to sign all Git commits.

 ## Usage & customization